 Unlock your team's full collaboration potential with Unito's Multi-way Sync

-Multi-way Sync is an exciting new feature here at Unito. and with this guide, getting set up will be a snap.
+Multi-way Sync is an exciting new feature here at Unito, and getting set up will be a snap with this guide.
 You'll be connecting tools and syncing across your whole organization in no time.

 Before we begin, though, it's worth mentioning three things: